 Statement of Purpose

-- To identify and develop strategies to collect, acquire, provide access to, and preserve research resources for Latin American studies.
+- Identify and develop strategies to collect, acquire, provide access to, preserve, and disseminate information about research resources for Latin American, Caribbean, Iberian, and Latinx Studies.

-- To encourage and work with vendors and publishers to acquire, preserve, and make more readily available Latin American research resources.
+- Collaborate with vendors and publishers to acquire, preserve, and make more readily available Latin American, Caribbean, Iberian, and Latinx Studies research resources.

-The consortium appoints a chairperson for a 3-year term.
+The group appoints a chair for a 3-year term.
+If more than one member wants to serve as chair, an election will be held.
+If two members want to co-chair, the group can decide on that matter.
 The chair position is voluntary; nominations are accepted.
-The chair will arrange consortium meeting dates and times and develop meeting agendas, as well as lead the meetings.
-The Chair will also track the progress of projects.
-The current chair is Jesús Alonso-Regalado (2020-2021).
+The chair will arrange meeting dates and times and develop meeting agendas, as well as lead the meetings.
+The chair will also track the progress of projects.
+The current chair is Jesús Alonso-Regalado (2020-2023).